Debit note and Credit note Definition, Function, Format

 - Debit note contains returnable goods Qty, reasons for returns

-- Credit note is a document prepared by customer sent to business.
+- Credit note is a document prepared by customer sent to the business.

 - Credit note contains returnable goods Qty, reasons for returns